Spring Training 2017: Orioles Outlast Pirates On St. Patrick’s Day

 Pitching only 2-2/3 innings, Orioles starter Gabriel Ynoa, who is also trying to work his way into his team’s five-man rotation, got the win, while reliever Scott McGough got the save.
 Ynoa allowed two runs on five hits.

-“Orioles Minor League right-hander Michael Zouzalik followed Ynoa in the third and balked in a run, which was charged to Ynoa, before he threw a pitch,” the MLB website noted.
+“Orioles Minor League right-hander Michael Zouzalik followed Ynoa in the third and balked in a run, which was charged to Ynoa, before he threw a pitch,” MLB.com noted.

 While it looked like the Pirates might be mounting a comeback, the Orioles scored twice in the eighth, putting the game out of reach, one of which was a bunt single by left fielder Joey Rickard that scored Alex Castellanos from third.